maspen/predict_system_outages/README.md

 ![Systems 18-20 outages plot](images/system_18_19_20_outages_plot.png)

-When combined, the same characteristics suggest that each of the three systems either came online at different times or outage data began to be recorded likewise.
+When combined, the same pattern is seen and is staggered.
+If we return to the "System 18, 19, 20 Outages Over Lifespan" plot above, we see that the recording of system outages started on different dates.

 ## Modeling